en

 In 2026, salaries will rise modestly, hovering around inflation rates.

 However, select roles will command higher increments.
 This includes senior in-house positions, South East Asia hub roles and regional specialists.
-Expertise in AI, governance and data privacy will also fetch stronger packages.

 Find out more